milahu/collapseos/recipes/trs80/README.md

 * `_` is `CLEAR+ENTER`.

-## Building the stage 1
+## Building the binary

-You can start the process by building the stage 1 binary.
-Running `make` in this folder will yield a `stage1.bin` file.
+You can build the binary to send to the TRS-80 with `make`, which will yield `os.bin`.
 You'll need it later.

 ## Testing serial communication